PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 /// RTData packet and send the packet with the current player's message to the chosen player
 /// </summary>
 private void SendMessage(){
-    if (messageInput.text != string.Empty) { // first check to see if there is any message to sent
+    if (messageInput.text != string.Empty) { // first check to see if there is any message to send
-        // for all RT-data we are sending, we use and instance of the RTData object //
+        // for all RT-data we are sending, we use an instance of the RTData object //
-        // this is a disposable object, so we wrap it in this using statement to make sure it is return to the pool // using (RTData data = RTData.Get ()) {
+        // this is a disposable object, so we wrap it in this using statement to make sure it is returned to the pool // using (RTData data = RTData.Get ()) {
             data.SetString (1, messageInput.text); // we add the message data to the RTPacket at key '1', so we know how to key it when the packet is receieved data.SetString(2, DateTime.Now.ToString()); // we are also going to send the time at which the user sent this message